 At least for now, Cockpit will suggest you reboot the system after applying any updates.
 However, the Cockpit project aims to be smarter about when it suggests to restart the system in a future update.
 Likewise, Cockpit also hopes to offer a one-stop shop for configuring auto-updates and scheduled reboots in a future update.
 Both of these features would require tighter integration with DNF automatic for Fedora/RHEL and unattended APT for Debian/Ubuntu as these are features which aren’t offered by PackageKit.

-Unfortunately, the DNF backend for Fedora in PackageKit doesn’t provide the best package management experience on Fedora.
+Unfortunately, the DNF backend for Fedora Linux in PackageKit doesn’t provide the best package management experience on Fedora Linux.
 You may want to stick with DNF instead until libdnf and PackageKit sees some more improvements.